ilya0/Assets-IO_A1_ApplicationArbitrage/README.md

 Application Arbitrage is a template created specifically to help with quickly demonstrating the capabilities of blockchain and its ability to interface with mulitple applications and users, while keeping a central authority to various data that could be saved in the blockchain.

-### Overview

-Since the begining of time people have wondered, what music are people listening to right now?

 ![](https://github.com/ilya0/Project-4/blob/master/ERD/enstein.jpg)